denten-books/plain-text/4-chapter.md

 light, the specificity of the tape as a medium is not terribly important.
-The story would be similarly plausible were it set a century prior, using a conventional pen-and-ink diary as its medium, or written some decades later under the title of *Krapp's Latest Social Media Platform*.[^ln4-boring] The play exposes storage media as being inextricably enmeshed in the narcissistic activity of human culture making.
+The story would be similarly plausible were it set a century prior, using a conventional pen-and-ink diary as its medium, or written some decades later under the title of *Krapp's Latest Social Media Platform*.[^ln4-boring] Beckett's play exposes storage media as being inextricably enmeshed in the narcissistic activity of human culture making.
 The seeming unity of Krapp's consciousness and, indeed, the stage appearance of consciousness itself, are aided by the use of paper and tape.
 The device on the stage creates the illusion of Krapp's inner life; it allows the author to shift the narrative in time; it multiplies and refracts the images of the main character of the play.
 The reel-to-reel player functions both as audience and actor: alternatively listening and speaking, recording and transmitting.
 Ultimately, Krapp's fate is not only indexically linked to the tape-recorder, it is created by and for this technological medium.
 The reader knows Krapp is Krapp because all of them appear under the same eponymous literary umbrella.